 - How your existing site ranks at the moment, and what you want to achieve through the new platform

 - Link analysis to keep an inventory of all links you have

 - Setup Google Webmaster for your site to keep track of the progress you are making

 List down the third-party integrations you already have in your existing solution.
-It would be good to ensure that these integrations work well with the eCommerce solution you select.
+It would be good to ensure that these integrations work well with your eCommerce solution.
 These can include shipping partners, sales tax data partners, and other kinds of third-party integrations.
-Besides, determine if you need to calculate taxes, and on what basis – city, state, country.
+Besides, determine if you need to calculate taxes and on what basis – city, state, or country.

 Identify how much you Should Change

 This is the tricky one.
 Most business owners want to make big changes to their existing eCommerce sites.
 However, that would be a recipe for disaster.